Home » Home Design / Interiors » Ideas By Room » Bedrooms » How To Layer A Bed With A Quilt And Comforter

 And when it comes to washing your quilt and comforter, be sure to follow the care instructions on the label to keep them looking and feeling their best.

-With these tips in mind, you can create a layered bed that is both functional and beautiful.
+With these tips in mind, and by considering the principles of how to layer a bed like a designer, you can create a layered bed that is both functional and beautiful.

 Follow along to get more of my tips on home decor, DIY, and lifestyle on the following: